-For most of my meat-eating life I have felt internally conflicted with my personal choice.
-Like many other fellow selective carnivores, there were massive double standards in my behaviour and beliefs.
-I’d actually go as far as to say that I didn’t know any worse offender than me with regards to this disconnect.
+For most of my meat-eating life I have (secretly) felt internally conflicted with my personal choice to eat meat.
+Like many other fellow carnists, there were massive double standards in my behaviour and beliefs.

 I’d share my complete disgust and outrage when the image of a smug elephant poacher standing proudly above the carcass of one of nature’s beautiful, helpless creatures found its way onto my Facebook newsfeed…